PulkitBxtra/Women-Health-Care-Website/README.md

 You can simply download the code as a zip file, extract it and run the `index.html` in main directory.

-It is made using HTML,CSS and JS only.
+It is made using HTML,CSS, JS, Bootstrap, GSAP, Leaflet API and JQuery.